cbeck88/spirit-po/README.md

   - `BOOST_NO_EXCEPTIONS` is defined
   - Boost version >= 1.55.
 (Fails below that due to a bug in `boost::variant`.)

+## Compatibility

+`spirit_po` is intended to be a drop-in replacement for the use of GNU `msgfmt` and GNU `libintl`.
+It should parse any well-formed `.po` file that `msgfmt` would read and the interface should produce the same results.

+It's not guaranteed to reject any po file that `msgfmt` would reject, or to emit warnings similar to `msgfmt` for common translator errors.
+Broadly speaking, the parser has been engineered with a fail-fast mentality, and there are several unit tests that check that major structural problems cause a parse error rather than silently being accepted.
+However, for best results you may wish to validate po files by running them through `msgfmt` just to see if it emits warnings, before deploying them, even if you use `spirit_po` in your application.

+Similarly, there are certain cases that I am aware of in which `msgfmt` will drop a message from the catalog if it contains invalid C format specifiers. `spirit_po` doesn't do this, which is a minor discrepancy.

+If you are aware of any `.po` file which `msgfmt` parses, but `spirit_po` fails to parse, or, our emulation of the `libintl` interface doesn't yield expected results, please post a report on the issue tracker, with the po file included.

 ## Using it

 To use the library, you only need to include the `include` directory